XiovV/blog/docs/game_hacking/multi_level_pointers.md

-# Introduction to multi-level pointers (work in progress)
+# Introduction to multi-level pointers

 ## What are multi-level pointers?
-Multi-level pointers (MLPs) are actually really simple, as tricky and complicated as they might seem when you first start learning about them (don't worry if you're struggling, I did too).
+As tricky and complicated as multi-level pointers (MLPs) might seem when you first start learning about them (don't worry if you're struggling, I did too), they are actually quite simple.
 MLPs are just pointers pointing to other pointers, it's essentially a chain of pointers.
 It should make more sense after taking a look at the example below.

+You will encounter MLPs quite often during your game hacking journey, so it's essential that you understand them.

 ## Example
 Consider the following code: